FindSunDay/DES-Able/README.md

       - 'DES-Colorblind' contains colorblind version of iteration 1 website.
       - 'iteration2' contains the build of iteration 2 website which including 2 sub folders; 'DES-Normal' and 'DES-Colorblind'.
       - 'iteration2_api'
       - 'iteration3' contains the build of iteration 3 website which including 3 sub folders; 'DES-Normal' and 'DES-Colorblind'.
+      - 'final' contains the build of final system.

 For api code deployed on AWS Lambda, see informationProcessor folder.